MichaelMwb/LLM-Powered-Quote-Retrieval/README.md

 Then Run: python find_quote.py (For testing)

-Example Terminal After Running find_quote.py:
+## 📊 Example Run

+    PS C:\Users\micha\OneDrive\CS - 3600\Homework10\LLM> python find_quote.py
     Loading model...
     Loading FAISS index...
     Using key-value store of type dbm.dumb
     Paraphrase your quote: People love to grind

     22359: 'You can either complain about it or grind, I choose to grind.'
             Kyle Vidrine, Wake Up The Winner In You: Your Time Is Now

     360281: 'I got that money on my mind but I ain't blind.
 I see that if I want it, I have to grind.'
             Jonathan Anthony Burkett

-325464: 'You could never understand why I grind like I doMakiyah & Jalani why I grind like I do'
+    325464: 'You could never understand why I grind like I doMakiyah & Jalani why I grind like I do' Nicki Minaj

-        Nicki Minaj

     Time taken: 1.466 seconds

+    Paraphrase your quote: Coding is the future

+    148380: 'Computer Coding is a life skill for this generation.'
+            Tamara Zentic MS

+    291906: 'If you control the code, you control the world.
+This is the future that awaits us.'
+            Marc Goodman, Future Crimes: Everything Is Connected, Everyone Is Vulnerable, and What We Can Do About It

+    199487: 'Coding is other type of magic!'
+            Deyth Banger
+    Time taken: 0.283 seconds